sahilj121/PRODIGY_WD_01/Readme.txt

 ## Credits

-Designed and developed by [Amrit Karki](https://www.linkedin.com/in/amritkarkii001/).
+Designed and developed by [sahil jaryal]